 Contrary to what we often see in films, the wedding ring is not always worn on the left hand.
 Religion often plays a role in deciding how it should be worn.

 In several countries where Catholicism is dominant, people actually wear their wedding ring on their right hand.
 One of the reasons for doing so is that the left is regarded by some as evil.
 In fact, the Latin word for left is ‘sinister’, which now has dark connotations.
 This isn’t true of all Catholics, however.
 For example, while Dutch Catholics wear their ring on their left hand, Austrian Catholics wear theirs on their right hand; and in Belgium it varies according to which region you live in.

-Although followers of the Protestant faith often wear their ring on their right hand, not all of them do so.
+Although Protestants often wear their ring on their right hand, not all of them do so.
 The romantic idea behind wearing the ring on your left ring finger is that it sits closer to your heart; this is why many people opt to do so.
 It simply depends on how much of a romantic soul you are.

 As you can see, when it comes to wearing a wedding ring, there is no ‘one size fits all’ approach – literally and figuratively speaking.
 When choosing that special piece of jewelry, it isn’t only your origins and culture that you might want to consider; consider your own personal taste, too.
 There are plenty of options to choose from, but which one is for you?
 Maybe you might find inspiration from the different cultures featured above.